BeKitzur/web-theme/README.md

 ### Installing
 1. `npm i` - to install dependencies
 2. `npm start` to start the dev server in another tab
-3. `npm build` to build production
+3. `npm run build` to build production

 ### Main packages